Imagine this scenario…

 Now that we have a base set of movements, let’s look at how we progress our athletes through these movements:

 - Game Day: This is go-time!
-We want to increase the internal temperature (“warm-up”), wake up the proper neuromuscular movement patterns that we’ve been training, and prepare the body to be explosive and compete.
+We want to increase the internal temperature (“warm-up”), wake up the proper neuromuscular movement patterns we’ve been training, and prepare the body to be explosive and compete.
 This movement progression remains constant throughout the program.

 - Post-Game Session: This is a recovery day.
 The muscles break down after the intensity of competition, so we want to increase blood flow to the muscles to aid in recovery and maintain strength.